tdep/project-manager/README.md

 Ruby 3.0.5

-'bundle install' in the main directory to install all of the required gems.
+`bundle install` in the main directory to install all of the required gems.

-'rails -s' to start the server.
+`rails -s` to start the server.

 You can find the endpoints in routes.rb.